113th Operations Group: Combat operations

 The first missions of the 352d were flown on 9 September 1943 when the Thunderbolts flew an escort mission over the North Sea protecting Boeing B-17 Flying Fortress bombers returning from a raid over continental Europe.
-Skirmishes with the Luftwaffe were frequent, but it wasn't until 26 November when Major John C. Meyer of the 487th Squadron scored the group's first victory over Europe, a Messerschmitt Me 109 fighter.
+Skirmishes with the Luftwaffe were frequent, but it wasn't until 26 November when Major John C. Meyer of the 487th Squadron scored the group's first victory over Europe, a Messerschmitt Bf 109 fighter.
 Meyer later became deputy commander of the 352d during its most successful period of operations.

 On 8 April 1944, the 352d exchanged its radial-engined P-47s for sleek North American P-51 Mustang fighter planes.
 It was then that the Group adopted their unique blue nose marking and the nickname the "Blue Nosed Bastards of Bodney."

 Notable pilots of the 352d include top scoring P-51 aces Major George Preddy and Col. John C. Meyer, Capt.
 John Thornell, Capt.
 William T. Whisner, Captain Donald S. Bryan, Capt.
 Raymond H. Littge, Lt.
 Robert "Punchy" Powell, Capt.
 John "Smokey" Stover and Capt.
 William C. Miller.